Split shipping in Shopify Checkout

 If a cart includes items which can't be fulfilled in a single shipment, then fulfillment splits into multiple shipments.
 For example, if a customer adds a preorder item to their cart, then your checkout displays that the preorder product ships separately from available items.
 The customer can select an available shipping option for each shipment.

-An order is split into multiple shipments when it includes any the following types of items:
+An order is split into multiple shipments when it includes any of the following types of items:

 The Shipping method section of a checkout with multiple shipments displays how many shipments the order is split into, and the available shipping methods for each shipment.
 Your customer can select from the available shipping options for each shipment.